NakhlehLab/Model-Misspecification/README.md

 2. Put mydata.jl and run_mydata.sh in to directory of QuartetGoodnessFit and run
 3. summarize results with summarize_pval.py

-# Supporting per-locus rate heterogenety in MCMC_SEQ
+# Supporting locus-specific substitution rates in MCMC_SEQ
 This is implemented in the code base of PhyloNet.

 Download: